AmnaxKhan/BinarySearchTreeBookMenu/README.md

 # BinarySearchTreeBookMenu
-Book Menu using a binary search tree with insert, delete, search, and print features.
+#### Book Menu using a binary search tree with insert, delete, search, and print features.
+<br> The goal of this programming project was to become more familiar with binary search trees and learn to implement them with object-oriented programming.
+The user was asked to input their menu choice into the program.
+Based on their menu choice they were either prompted for more information such as the title of the book for insertion/deletion/searching.
+The program outputs if the task was successful or not as well as the printed binary search tree, number of nodes, and height of the tree.
+Error handling was included to ensure that the user could not input a menu choice that was not an option.
+Additionally, error handling was implemented to alert the user if a deletion, or search failed.